Record collecting: 1950s

-The introduction of both the 331/3 rpm, 12-inch LP record and the 45–rpm, 7-inch record, coming into the market in 1948/1949, provided advances in both storage and quality.
+The introduction of both the 331/3 rpm, 12-inch LP record and the 45rpm, 7-inch record, coming into the market in 1948/1949, provided advances in both storage and quality.
 These records featured vinyl (polyvinyl chloride or polystyrene), replacing the previous shellac materials.
-Further groups of small labels came into existence with the dawning of the rock and roll era in the early-to-middle 1950s, and the growth of a market among post-war teenagers with disposable income to spend on 45–rpm singles.
+Further groups of small labels came into existence with the dawning of the rock and roll era in the early-to-middle 1950s, and the growth of a market among post-war teenagers with disposable income to spend on 45rpm singles.
 Rock and roll was much less costly and more profitable to produce than the big band jazz and professional singer/song-craftsman music that it replaced in popularity.

 Ronald D. Cohen relates that the hillbilly-focused Disc Collector magazine was formed in 1951.
-Various important online library catalogues list copies of Burke's Register of Record Collectors, which existed from 1957 at the latest.
+Various important online library catalogs list copies of Burke's Register of Record Collectors, which existed from 1957 at the latest.

-In the United Kingdom, rare 78–rpms were traded, usually American rock and roll, musicians and record labels such as Little Richard Chuck Berry, and Sun Records.
-Labels such as London-American (now London Records), RCA Victor and Capitol were priced at a premium.
+In the United Kingdom, rare 78rpm records were traded, usually American rock and roll, musicians and record labels such as Little Richard Chuck Berry, and Sun Records.
+Labels such as London-American (now London Records), RCA Victor, and Capitol were priced at a premium.
 One of the earliest UK record collectors was Mike Adams, who was first known for trading in 1958 on Merseyside.
 He later became a DJ on the BBC and broadcast on collecting records for many years.
 He wrote several books on collecting including Apple Beatle Collectables.
 In the UK, labels considered collectible, such as Atlantic Records, Sun Records, Motown, and Parlophone (EMI), turned into mainstream major record labels later on in the 1960s.
-In the US, New York's Times Square store is widely acknowledged for feeding the doowop revival of the early sixties, attention focusing on them from 1959.
+In the US, New York's Times Square store is widely acknowledged for feeding the doo-wop revival of the early sixties, attention focusing on them from 1959.